Siraat-cyber-academy/sc-900-certification-mcqs-01/test-02/01-27/12-azure-ad-editions.md

 "The truth lies not in sameness, but in the diversity of tiers.
 Each edition unfolds a different layer of capability."

 🇷🇺 **Elina Petrova – The Cloud Whiz**:
-"Technically, Azure AD editions differ: Free provides basics, P1 adds conditional access and hybrid identity, while P2 includes advanced security like Identity Protection and Privileged Identity Management."
+"Technically, Microsoft Entra ID editions differ: Free provides basics, P1 adds conditional access and hybrid identity, while P2 includes advanced security like Identity Protection and Privileged Identity Management."

 🇪🇸 **Inky Rihan – The Phantom**:
 "If one assumes all editions are equal, attackers rejoice — since missing features like PIM or risk-based conditional access mean weaker defense in some tiers."